-2.1.
-Social Media

-3.2.1.
-Social Commerce
+3.2 Social Media 3.2.1 Social Commerce

 In addition to the "traditional" online marketplaces, social media platforms are increasing their platforms' capabilities to facilitate sales.
-For instance, the introduction of Instagram Marketplace in March 2019 and the launch of Facebook Marketplace in 2016.
+Facebook Marketplace was launched in 2016 and Instagram Marketplace in March 2018.

 Research by Rakuten found that social media platforms are popular sources of ideas and inspiration when purchasing gifts and other products.
-Facebook (21%) remains the most influential social media platform when it comes to gift buying, followed by Instagram (19%) and Pinterest (11%)^{xiii}.
-These figures are even higher amongst younger consumers; 46% of Gen Z (18-24-year-olds) use Instagram for ideas and inspiration^{xiv}.
-As consumers are able to browse and purchase goods within a social media app, there will likely be a significant increase in the use of social media marketplaces within the coming years.

-Whilst this creates new opportunities - increasing the opportunity for user-to-user sales and encouraging the re-sale of second-hand products, there are also risks.
-Facebook, for example, promotes the opportunity for sellers to 'sell from anywhere'^{xv}.
-This creates a risk as buyers may inadvertently be importing products from outside the UK; these products may be noncompatible for use in the UK and could be unsafe.
+Facebook (21%) remains the most influential social media platform when it comes to gift buying, followed by Instagram (19%) and Pinterest (11%)xiii.
+These figures are even higher amongst younger consumers; 46% of Generation Z (18-24-year-olds) use Instagram for ideas and inspirationxiv.
+As consumers are able to browse and purchase goods within a social media app, there is likely to be a significant increase in the use of social media marketplaces within the coming years.
+Whilst this creates new opportunities, increasing the opportunity for user-to-user sales and encouraging the re-sale of second-hand products, there are also risks.
+Facebook, for example, promotes the opportunity for sellers to 'sell from anywhere'xy.
+This creates a risk as buyers may inadvertently be importing products from outside the UK; these products may be non-compatible for use in the UK and could be unsafe.

-The introduction of Checkout in Instagram and Live Shopping features demonstrates that social media platforms are developing new processes to encourage greater user engagement and interactivity^{xvi}.
+The introduction of Checkout in Instagram and live shopping features demonstrates that social media platforms are developing new processes to encourage greater user engagement and interactivityxvi.
 The role that these platforms play in facilitating the advertisement and sale of electrical products is, therefore, likely to grow.